gridpp/audit/ARC/readme.txt

 cat table.sept | ./accu.pl

 # The usage for the month should pop out
-# The job count for the monthis represendted by the number of lines in the table file.
+# The job count for the month is represented by the number of lines in the table file.

 # For figures specific to an experiment use these instuctions